erikaduan/introductory_maths/03_scripts/02_matrices_basic-algebra.md

 #> [[9.
 9.]
 #>  [9.
 9.]]

-# Since python 3.5, the operator @ can be used to substitute np.dot()
+# since python 3.5, the operator @ can be used to substitute np.dot()
 print(matrix_1 @ matrix_2)

 #> [[9.
 9.]